PseudoDevs/IamGhost/abcmd9.md

-Last updated: 2024-04-17 08:01:07
+Last updated: 2024-04-17 08:02:19
-Random Quote: Everyone sounds like Meryl Streep with a gun to their head. - Mike Ehrmantraut
+Random Quote: A lie is just a great story that someone ruined with the truth. - Barney Stinson